-Count how many placentas have been delivered, ie; two kittens, two placentas, three kittens, three placentas etc., to ensure that none have been retained.
+Count how many placentas have been delivered, there should be one placenta per kitten.
 If you are not sure that they have all been delivered, check with your veterinarian.

 Ensure the queen is provided with comfortable, warm area to care for her kittens.
 It should be in a quiet and safe area.
 The new mother will rarely leave the nest over the next few days.

-Within 24 hours of the birth, your queen should see a veterinarian for a check up.
+Within 24 hours of the birth, your queen should see a veterinarian for a check-up.
 He will be able to feel for any undelivered kittens and make sure everything is healing as it should.
-A small amount of vaginal discharge is present for 7 - 10 days post queening.
+A small amount of vaginal discharge is present for 7 – 10 days post queening.
 The discharge is reddish brown in colour and should not be odorous.
-Discharge which has an offensive odour is bright red, profuse, or lasts longer than 3 weeks should be immediately reported to your veterinarian.
-This is a medical emergency.

 Feeding during lactation: